gammu/gammu/docs/manual/config/index.rst

 :ref:`gammu` reads configuration from a config file.
 It's location is determined on runtime, see above for search paths.

-You can use :ref:`gammu-config` to generate configuration file or start from :ref:`Fully documented example`.
+You can use :ref:`gammu-config` or :ref:`gammu-detect` to generate configuration file or start from :ref:`Fully documented example`.

 For hints about configuring your phone, you can check Gammu Phone Database <http://wammu.eu/phones/> to see what user users